RamyaMandapati/dronecloud/README.md

 A state-of-the-art platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack for facilitating the rental of agricultural drones for a variety of services, including spraying, payload, and surveillance.
 Integrated seamlessly with Drone station to monitor and manage all the ArduPilot drones.

 ![Platform Screenshot](path_to_screenshot.png)
-*Replace 'path_to_screenshot.png' with the actual path to your screenshot*

 ## Features: